 IRC produces a huge range of tubeless road tyres aimed at different riding conditions and budgets.

-Giant offers its Gavia Fondo tyre in 28mm and 32mm tubeless-ready formats, while its performance-focused Cadex sub-brand has the fast rolling Cadex Race tyre in 23mm, 25mm and 28mm widths.
+Giant offers its Gavia Fondo tyre in 28mm and 32mm tubeless-ready formats, while its performance-focused Cadex sub-brand has the fast-rolling Cadex Race (listed above) tyre in 23mm, 25mm and 28mm widths.

 Michelin launched its first tubeless tyre for road bikes last year.
 The Power Road TLR comes in 25mm, 28mm and 32mm widths and uses a new compound called X-Race.

-Vittoria’s Corsa, Corsa Speed and Corsa Control tyres, as well as the Rubino Pro, now have tubeless ready options in 23mm, 25mm, 28 and 30mm widths.
+Vittoria’s Corsa, Corsa Speed and Corsa Control tyres, as well as the Rubino Pro, now have tubeless-ready options in 23mm, 25mm, 28mm and 30mm widths.

 Why go tubeless?